 Peer mentoring is a scheme which aims to match potential foster carer applicants with a mentor before they attend Fostering Panel for approval.
 Mentors can offer moral support to new carers as they have first-hand experience of the joys and challenges being a foster carer can bring.
 Mentors can offer reassurance, support and guidance when attending panel for the first time and during the first six months when their fostering career begins.
 We also offer mentors to support any foster carers who might be experiencing a particular difficulty for the first time and may benefit from support by a more experienced foster carer (the mentor).
 At Coventry City Council, we recognise that the role of a foster carer is both complex and demanding.

-This group takes place on the second Friday of each month from 10 am - 11:30 am.
+This group takes place on the second Friday of each month from 10am - 11:30am.
 Come along for a chat, to build relationships and network with other carers to support you on your fostering journey.
+There’s plenty of space for children and babies, with toys and a dedicated sensory room to keep them engaged and happy during the session.

 Fostering Service